 Certain chronic conditions increase your risk of stroke.
 These include:

 Taking steps to control these conditions may reduce your risk.

 Certain behaviors also increase the risk of stroke:

 Heavy use of alcohol

 A poor diet may increase the risk for stroke in a few significant ways.
 Eating too much fat and cholesterol can lead to arteries that are narrowed by plaque.
 Too much salt may contribute to high blood pressure.
 And too many calories can lead to obesity.
 A diet high in fruits, vegetables, whole grains, and fish may help lower stroke risk.

 Some stroke risk factors are beyond your control, such as getting older or having a family history of strokes.
 Gender plays a role, too, with men being more likely to have a stroke.
 However, more stroke deaths occur in women.
 Finally, race is an important risk factor.
 African-Americans, Native Americans, and Alaskan Natives are at greater risk compared to people of other ethnicities.

 Stroke: Emergency Treatment

 For an ischemic stroke, emergency treatment focuses on medicine to restore blood flow.
-A clot-busting medication is highly effective at dissolving clots and minimizing long-term damage, but it must be given within three hours of the onset of symptoms.
-Hemorrhagic strokes are more difficult to manage.
+A clot-busting drug is highly effective at dissolving clots and minimizing long-term damage, but it must be as soon as possible, within three -- or much as 4.5 hours for some people -- of the initial stroke symptoms Hemorrhagic strokes are more difficult to manage.
 Treatment usually involves attempting to control high blood pressure, bleeding, and brain swelling.

 Stroke: Long-Term Damage